Global eigenfamilies on closed manifolds: Abstract

 \section{Abstract}

-We study globally defined $(\lambda,\mu)$-eigenfamilies on compact Riemannian manifolds.
-Among others, we provide (non-) existence results for such eigenfamilies, examine their topological properties and classify $(\lambda,\mu)$-eigenfamilies on flat tori.
-It is further shown that for $f=f_1+i f_2$ being an eigenfunction decomposed into its real and its imaginary part, the powers $\{f_1^a f_2^b\mid a,b\in\mtn\}$ satisfy highly rigid orthogonalit y relations in $L^2(M)$.
+We study globally defined $(\lambda,\mu)$-eigenfamilies on closed Riemannian manifolds.
+Among others, we provide (non-) existence results for such eigenfamilies, examine topological consequences of the existence of eigenfamilies and classify $(\lambda,\mu)$-eigenfamilies on flat tori.
+It is further shown that for $f=f_1+i f_2$ being an eigenfunction decomposed into its real and its imaginary part, the powers $\{f_1^a f_2^b\mid a,b\in\mtn\}$ satisfy highly rigid orthogonality relations in $L^2(M)$.
 In establishing these orthogonality relations one is led to combinatorial identities involving determinants of products of binomials, which we view as being of independent interest.